israelpereira55/MDVRPTW/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First you need a MDVRPTW problem instancy, which you can get on VRP Libraries.
+First, you need an MDVRPTW problem instance, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
 We have the "instances" folder with Cordeuat and Vidal MDVRPTW instances, mostly for backup purposes but You can use them too!

-You can also make your own instance, but it needs to follow Cordeaut standards.
+You can also make your instance, but it needs to follow Cordeaut standards.

 * [VRP-REP](http://www.vrp-rep.org/variants/item/mdvrptw.html)
 * [NEO LCC](https://neo.lcc.uma.es/vrp/vrp-instances/multiple-depot-vrp-instances/)